Numerical analysis and scientific computing

 PhD enquiries related to this theme can be directed to Dr Stefan Güttel.

-Computational science is commonly accepted to be a third mode of science, complementing experimentation/observation and theory.
 Scientific computing is the study of the techniques that underpin discipline-specific fields of computational science.
-The fundamental requirement is to enhance computational efficiency without compromising accuracy.

 Our staff, students and postgraduate researchers have access to a fantastic range of facilities across the University.